0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 ```

 - It could have felt so nice if it was done with consent and with proper love instead of hate
-- Now instead, the narrator pleas to no
+- Now instead, the narrator pleas to not have any sexual encounters tonight and hopes that the abuser is finally too sore/tired to do anything

 ```ad-quote
 title: **revisited** 2:1:13-14